-An an interchange station linking the North South Line with the Circle Line extension, Marina Bay station encounters moderate numbers of transfer passengers between the two lines along with moderate demand from limited surrounding developments.
-Demand is expected to increase manyfold when the new Central Business District develops in the surrounding area.
+An interchange station linking the North-South Line with the Circle Line extension, Marina Bay station encounters moderate numbers of transfer passengers between the two lines along with moderate demand from limited surrounding developments.
+Demand is expected to increase in the future when the new Central Business District develops in the surrounding area.

 Marina Bay NSL station and tunnels were built as part of NSL Contract 310.

 Circle Line Contract 901 for the construction and completion of Marina Bay CCL station was awarded to local company Hock Lian Seng Infrastructure Pte.
 Ltd. for S$348.4 million in Feb 2008.
 The scope also includes addition and alteration works to the existing North South Line (NSL) Marina Bay station, localised diversions of the East Coast Parkway and Marina Street as well as demolition of an expunged vehicular underpass.

 The Circle Line station was designed by Aedas Architecture.
 As an integral part of Singapore’s Marina Bay development and an interchange station for two major metro lines, Marina Bay Station is located in a public park.
 The design aims to integrate the station into the park landscape through landscaping.
 The translucent ETFE canopy acts as a skylight to allow natural light penetrating deep into the underground hall.
 To further minimise the visual impact of the station to the surrounding park landscape, only the lift, entrance glazed enclosure, lightweight canopy and reflective pool are visible on street level, giving users full view of the park from the station entrance.

 Circle Line Stage 6 between HarbourFront and Marina Bay stations is scheduled for completion in 2025.
 A pedestrian mall network will link the station with adjacent buildings in the future.